The Humanities Center supports different categories of Fellowships:

 The Humanities Center hosts University of Pittsburgh faculty to take part in Center activities as an Internal Faculty Fellow.
 These fellows lead a colloquium in the Humanities Center and we enlist two faculty members, preferably coming from different fields of study, to deliver responses during the session--these respondents may come from Pitt or from other local institutions.

 The Humanities Center seeks to work more closely with outstanding colleagues to support their research and also to develop excellent, innovative programming that extends that research.
 In return for a 2-course release (one course for those on three-course contracts), the Senior Fellow will over a period of 2 years join the Advisory Committee and help plan a program of workshops, conferences, and other events related to the large issues of his/her work.

 The Humanities Center invites scholars from around the world to take part in short-term visits to the Humanities Center.
-These fellows typically present one public lecture, one round-table colloquium discussion, and one student-focused event.
+These visiting short-term fellows typically present one public lecture, one round-table colloquium discussion, and one student-focused event.
 Additionally, each spring term, the week after commencement, we bring one scholar to campus to host our week long Faculty Seminar.

 To learn about our current and past Early Career Residential Fellows, Pitt Faculty Fellows, and Visiting Short-Term Fellows, click the links in the blue menu to the right.